-Compassion – great at work, but for whom?
+Compassion – great at work, but for whom?by

 This article was written by Gail Kinman, Professor of Occupational Health Psychology at the University of Bedfordshire and is based on research conducted by Professor Kinman and Dr. Louise Grant, also of the University of Bedfordshire.

 Around three million people in the UK are employed in health and social care – one in ten of the working population.

 For many, caring for people who are in pain and distress is an intrinsic part of the job.

 Compassionate ‘person-centred’ care has wide-ranging benefits for service users and can be an immense source of job satisfaction, but there is growing evidence that it can threaten the wellbeing of professionals and the quality of care that they provide.

 What is compassion and what are the benefits?

 Compassion involves a deep awareness of the suffering of another, together with the desire to relieve it.

 It differs from ‘task-based’ care which merely provides what is necessary for a person’s health, welfare, maintenance and protection.